jimbaker/talks/jython-at-rackspace.md

 # Jiffy

 * Provide a CFFI backend for Jython
+* CFFI is a simple foreign function interface to C, gives great possible performance
-* Pure vaporware
+* Jiffy is now pure vaporware
-* Cursory examination of `cffi.backend_ctypes` suggests effort is straightforward/modest
+* Cursory examination of `cffi.backend_ctypes` suggests effort is straightforward/modest because of existing `jffi` package

 # JyNI